marcinkuzminski/rhodecode/docs/setup.rst

 Starting from version 1.1 the whoosh index can be build by using the paster command ``make-index``.
-To use ``make-index`` you must specify the configuration file that stores the location of the index, and the location of the repositories (`--repo-location`).Starting from version 1.2 it is also possible to specify a comma separated list of repositories (`--index-only`) to build index only on chooses repositories skipping any other found in repos location
+To use ``make-index`` you must specify the configuration file that stores the location of the index.
+You may specify the location of the repositories (`--repo-location`).
+If not specified, this value is retrieved from the RhodeCode database.
+This was required prior to 1.2.
+Starting from version 1.2 it is also possible to specify a comma separated list of repositories (`--index-only`) to build index only on chooses repositories skipping any other found in repos location

 You may optionally pass the option `-f` to enable a full index rebuild.
 Without the `-f` option, indexing will run always in "incremental" mode.

 For an incremental index build use::

-	paster make-index production.ini --repo-location=<location for repos>
+	paster make-index production.ini

 For a full index rebuild use::

-	paster make-index production.ini -f --repo-location=<location for repos>
+	paster make-index production.ini -f

 building index just for chosen repositories is possible with such command::

- paster make-index production.ini --repo-location=<location for repos> --index-only=vcs,rhodecode
+ paster make-index production.ini --index-only=vcs,rhodecode

 In order to do periodical index builds and keep your index always up to date.
 It's recommended to do a crontab entry for incremental indexing.
 An example entry might look like this::

-    /path/to/python/bin/paster /path/to/rhodecode/production.ini --repo-location=<location for repos>
+    /path/to/python/bin/paster make-index /path/to/rhodecode/production.ini

 When using incremental mode (the default) whoosh will check the last modification date of each file and add it to be reindexed if a newer file is